 November 27 – One of two gondolas in Caracas, Venezuela.
 Each pod is named after an element of socialism.
 This pod was named Equidad, Equity.
 The government had planned to build five gondolas in Caracas, but only two have been finished and are in operation.
 Because of the illegal and unilateral sanctions imposed by the US, Venezuela cannot import the parts to complete the project.
 These gondolas are free to the public and are used by the poor who live in the hills surrounding the city.
 Without the gondolas as transportation, it would take residents of these neighborhoods all day to walk down to buy groceries or go to the bank and then back home again.

 November 8 – In a case that has lasted over 10 years, the residents of Lote 8, El Estor in Guatemala are still seeking justice for the 2007 raid and destruction of their village.
-In that raid, most women were raped and beaten while their husbands were away in the fields causing multiple miscarriages of pregnant women whose homes were burned to the ground.
+In that raid, most women were raped and beaten while their husbands were away in the fields causing multiple miscarriages among pregnant women whose homes were burned to the ground.
 In prior hearings survivors identified the attackers as police and guards of Hudbay Minerals of Canada.
 This is Angelica Choc whose husband was killed in the raid.
 She attended one of a string of hearings in Toronto, Canada where the case was moved.
 She said she will never stop fighting.

 November 8 – In Toronto these protesters called for the arrest of US citizen Jawar Mohammed for crimes against humanity.
 A similar action was held in Aurora, Colorado weeks later where Mohammed delivered a speech in person.
 Ethiopians and Ethiopian Americans say that Mohammed is a terrorist whose speech has led to divisions in Ethiopia.
 Protesters say these divisions are responsible for violence against the Muslim community including people being burned alive or beheaded.